usherlabs/x-twitter-nfts/src/near/README.md

 ### Deployment

 - Initial deployment can be performed by running `sh deploy_contract.sh`
-- subsequently after initial deployment, further upgrades to the contract by calling `sh deploy_contract.sh`
+- subsequently after initial deployment, further deployments are considered upgrades to the contract and can be persisted by running `sh upgrade_contract.sh`

 ### Calling the contract